What I Learned Reorganising a 45-Person Division at the Ethereum Foundation

 What We Built

-Twelve months before the restructuring, a Fortune 500 company interested in Ethereum had no landing page, no point of contact, and no clear entry point.
-The world's second-largest blockchain network had no enterprise front door.
+Twelve months before the restructuring, a Fortune 500 company interested in Ethereum had no one to reach out to.
+One of the largest blockchain networks had no front door.

 We built one.
-I hired a five-person enterprise team distributed across the Americas, Asia, Europe, and the Middle East.
-The goal was global coverage within a single quarter, and we hit it.
+I hired a five-person enterprise team distributed across the Americas, Asia, Europe, and the Middle East, with the goal of global coverage within a single quarter.

 We launched institutions.ethereum.org as a public resource, which generated organic coverage from Yahoo Finance, Bankless, and multiple industry outlets within the first week.
-More importantly, we started showing up in places the EF had never been: inside bank headquarters, at Sibos Frankfurt, Money2020 Riyadh, and in closed-door forums with senior regulators in Korea.
+But the real shift was showing up in places the EF had never been: inside bank headquarters, at Sibos Frankfurt, Money2020 Riyadh, and in closed-door forums with senior regulators in Korea.

-The design decision that mattered most: we didn't embed enterprise people inside existing teams.
-We created Enterprise Relations as a standalone function with its own mandate, its own rhythm, and its own accountability.
+We didn't embed enterprise people inside existing teams.
+Enterprise Relations was a standalone function with its own mandate, its own rhythm, and its own accountability.
 Enterprise engagement requires a fundamentally different cadence than developer relations or community building.
 Mixing them dilutes both.

 By the end of the first six months, the team had spoken to hundreds of enterprises and, for the first time, made Ethereum consistently accessible to institutions exploring the network.
 We built an institutional privacy task force, began developing a Certified Solutions Provider Program, and announced an Enterprise Advisor Network for Q2 2026.

-What matters most about this work isn't that the EF is doing it - it's that it's now proven enough to exist independently.
-The demand is real, the playbook works, and the function has its own gravity.
+What matters most about this work isn't that the EF is doing it, it's that it's now proven enough to exist independently.
+The demand is real.
 That's the signal that it's ready to graduate.

 The conventional approach to founder support in crypto is hackathons and accelerator programmes.
 We tried something different.

-Instead of running open funnels, we worked hands-on with early-stage teams on fundraising, positioning, distribution, and business development.
+Instead of running open funnels, we worked hands-on with a small number of early-stage teams on fundraising, positioning, distribution, and business development.
 Not advice from a distance.
 We helped rewrite pitch decks.
 We made introductions to the right investors.
 We were present in the room during pitches.

 Fixing this required face time, consistency, and visible support.
 I personally reached out to every major Ethereum app team and set up intro calls.
 Weeks of back-to-back calls.
 We created direct group chats between app teams and EcoDev.
 We hosted internal EF calls where app teams demoed real products, exposing protocol researchers to app-layer realities for the first time.

-One of the best hiring decisions I made was bringing in DeFi-native people for this team rather than generalist relationship managers.
-Having people who actually understood the protocols massively upgraded the credibility of conversations and the quality of support, especially for institutional bridging use cases.
+The hire that changed things was bringing in DeFi-native people rather than generalist relationship managers.
+Having people who understood the protocols upgraded every conversation, especially for institutional bridging use cases.

 The ethereum.org team had been doing solid work maintaining the website, but it was underutilised.
 We rebranded it as Digital Studio and repositioned it as a full content and storytelling operation.

-The AI integration here was transformative.
-The team built workflows that save an estimated 100+ hours per week - roughly two to three full-time equivalents of output, automated.
+The team leaned hard into AI.
+They built workflows that save an estimated 100+ hours per week, roughly two to three full-time equivalents of output, automated.
 They replaced approximately 2,500 hours per year of outsourced translation work with automated AI pipelines.
 One person now runs a full video production operation that simply wouldn't have existed without AI tooling.

-The output speaks for itself: the OFFSTAGE series produced over forty founder interviews.
+The OFFSTAGE series produced over forty founder interviews.
 Amplification videos for the Lean Ethereum and dAI teams each crossed one million views.
 When quantum computing concerns hit mainstream media, we had a response video out in 72 hours.
 The Ethereum 10-year anniversary campaign drove over 700,000 pageviews and became the most widely shared EF campaign to date.

 We formalised a dedicated Analytics & AI team in August 2025.
-By January, they had already changed the public narrative about Ethereum's developer ecosystem.
+Their first major output changed the public narrative about Ethereum's developer ecosystem.

 The team audited Electric Capital's Developer Dataset and found a massive volume of previously uncounted repositories.
-The corrected number: 66,359 active Ethereum developers - more than double the next largest ecosystem.
+The corrected number: 66,359 active Ethereum developers, more than double the next largest ecosystem.
 The narrative that Ethereum was losing developers was wrong.
-We proved it with data.

-The learning here was that centralised automation doesn't scale as well as embedded expertise.
-We're now pivoting to an "AI champions" model: people embedded in each team who understand their own workflows.
+The bigger lesson was that centralised automation doesn't scale as well as embedded expertise.
+We're now pivoting to an "AI champions" model, people embedded in each team who understand their own workflows.
 Education first, tools second.
+The goal is the same as everywhere else in EcoDev: build the capability, then let it walk.

 Between conferences, builders in most cities had no permanent place to connect, learn, or collaborate.
 We launched a Community Hub programme: physical spaces with regular programming, locally led and designed for self-sustainability.